 At DCC Vital, we have established our Supply Chain Integrity and Anti-Bribery and Corruption Risk Assessment Procedure and Supply Chain Integrity Code of Practice to reflect the requirements of these Group policies.
 These documents outline the detailed requirements we follow at DCC Vital and which have been integrated into local company procedures.
-A number of DCC Vital companies participate in third-party assessment and audit programmes such as the NHS Labour Standards Assurance System and ECOVADIS.
+A number of DCC Vital companies participate in third-party assessment and audit programmes such as NHS Modern Slavery Assessment Tool and ECOVADIS.
 Our companies also participate in customer evaluations of our compliance to labour standards and modern slavery requirements.